akranga/kube-workshop/README.md

 ```
 ### Accessing services via service proxy

-Remember, kubernetes has service proxy.
+Remember?
+Kubernetes has service proxy.
 We can access our services there as well

 Presuming kubernetes has been avaible at ```http://localhost:8080``` (if you are keeping SSH connection with port mapping to localhost, otherwise chage ```localhost``` to public ip of kubernetes master).